-In our previous article, How to Create a Course, we briefly touched on creating custom course modules as an option, aside from using pre-configured modules and templates.
+In the How to Create a Course article, we mentioned creating custom course modules as an option, aside from using pre-configured modules and templates.
+Now, in this article, we're going to go through that process in more detail.

-Creating a custom course module can help you focus on specific key weaknesses discovered using our tournaments and assessments, or by using other security tools your company has access to.
+Creating a custom course module can help you focus on key weaknesses discovered using our tournaments and assessments or other security tools your company can access.

-You can also more readily customize the content for certain developer groups as well as define the type of vulnerability or activity types for developers to undertake.
+You can also more readily customize the content for certain developer groups (like junior or senior developers) as well as define the type of vulnerability or activity types for developers to undertake.

 Pre-requisites

-- Creating a new module from scratch - This gives finite control over the vulnerability category, sub-category, type of activity, difficulty, playing stage, hints, and unlock conditions.
+- Add a new custom module - This gives you total control over all the course options, including vulnerability category, sub-category, type of activity, difficulty level, playing stage, hints, and unlock conditions.

-(Note: An unlock condition prevents the module from being played until a prerequisite module is completed first.
-This helps guide the developers through the required learning activities.) - Search for a vulnerability module - This makes it easy to select predefined modules for the chosen language.
+Note: An unlock condition prevents the module from progressing until a prerequisite module is completed first.
+This helps guide the developers through the required learning activities.)

 Step 2

-Clicking the + button to add an activity will bring up a separate window that gives you the option to choose from three different types of activities:
+- Clicking the + button to add an activity will bring up a separate window that gives you the option to choose from five different types of activities:

 - Video - Demonstrates foundational concepts

-- Custome - An option to add tailor-made messages and or instructions to any Course module
+- Custom - An option to add tailor-made messages and or instructions to any Course module

 Adding a Video

-Select the Video option and then choose a vulnerability category and subcategory.
+Select the Video option and then choose a Topic for the video.
+There are two topics to choose from:

 Click Apply changes to continue.